alondmnt/joplin-plugin-tag-navigator/README.md

 - It adds a panel for searching tagged paragraphs across your notes ([video](https://www.youtube.com/watch?v=im0zjQFoXb0)).
     - Save favourite search queries in notes and sync them across devices ([video](https://www.youtube.com/watch?v=xIBZl2Ala9A)).
     - Tag-by-notes: You may also search for links or [[wikilinks]] to notes.
+    - Add, replace and remove inline tags via the panel context menu (right-click on a tag).
+    - Toggle checkboxes / TODOs from the panel.
 - It adds a panel for navigating between inline tags that appear in the current note.
 - It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.